gotokatsuya/RSSTS/README.md

     @Override
     public void onTerminate() {

-        // Stop Rsster of Your Application
+        // Stop Rsstser of Your Application
         Rsstser.stop(this);
         super.onTerminate();
     }